fobnail/docs/docs/rims.md

 ```

 There are a lot of strings in these structures which makes the RIM impossible
 to be of fixed size.
 This may occur to be too spacy.
+CBOR format is actually
+good for storing variable size data and is allowed by the RIM specifications.